Yifei-Liao/Yifei-Liao.github.io/_pages/research.md

 **Attention Allocation Systems**
 - Co-authors: Ed deHaan, Yifan Li, Ben Lourie, Chenqi Zhu

-** I am also working on Generative AI project that can't be disclosed for now...
+**I am also working on a Generative AI project that cannot be disclosed at this time...